Shanaia Gomez

-Shanaia Ricelle Tabuac Galorport (born May 15, 2002), better known by her stage name as Shanaia Gomez, is a Filipino-Italian actress and singer.
+Shanaia Gomez (born May 15, 2002) is an Irish and Canadian actress and singer based in the Philippines.
 She is best known for appearing in the 10th season of the ABS-CBN reality show Pinoy Big Brother.

+Early life

+Shanaia Gomez was born on May 15, 2002 in Dublin, Ireland to a Filipino mother from Talisay, Cebu and an Italian father.
+Her parents were separated since her birth and she has never met her father.
+Gomez has one older sibling from her mother's previous relationship.
+She and her family relocated to Canada a few years after her birth.
+Gomez's mother has been in a same-sex relationship since she was a child; in an interview, Gomez said she is very close with her stepmother.

 Career

 2016–2019: Career beginnings

 In 2016, Gomez had a vacation in Manila, Philippines for the first time.
 During her stay, she tried VTR go-sees and eventually landed a role in a Maggi commercial with actor Ian Veneracion.
-In the same year, she won first runner-up in the 2016 Miss Philippines Canada, and eventually became a commercial model.
+In the same year, she won first runner-up in the 2016 Miss Philippines Canada.

 In 2017, at the age 14, she went back to the Philippines again to try her luck and pursue a career in the showbiz industry.
 She started her career on GMA, but since she didn't speak any Tagalog at that time, projects were a little hard for her.

 In 2019, she auditioned for the singing competition Idol Philippines.
 She made it until the mid-rounds.